Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 After this I focused on the shopping bag functionality.
 Once the views, template and urls were developed, I aimed to test the **add_to_bag** function as a print request to the terminal.
 After a few bug corrections, I was able to add a few products to the bag and have their **PK** show up with the amount ordered in the terminal.
 See below:
 - insert shopping bag success

+Made some slight structural changes to my categories.
+The liquid is now categorised by flavour rather than "Vape_liquid".
+Hoping this will help with user experience and overall use of the site.

 ## HTML CSS and Python validation checks

 ### HTML